-\paragraph{Baselines.} We compare our model with other recent reasoning-based safety-aligned models, including both API-based models and local open-sourced models.
-The API-based models include OpenAI's o1~\cite{jaech2024openai} and o3-mini~\cite{guan2024deliberative}, which have been equipped with deliberative alignment.
-The local models include STAIR~\cite{zhang2025stair} (based on Qwen-2-7b), with both their SFT and DPO-3 versions, and STAR-1~\cite{wang2025star} (based on Qwen-2.5-7B).
-Besides, we also demonstrate results of the base Qwen-2.5-7B-Instruct model to show the gain of ARMOR during safety alignment.
+\textbf{Baselines.} We compare ARMOR and ARMOR-Think with recent reasoning-based aligned models, including API models (o1~\citep{jaech2024openai}, o3-mini~\citep{guan2024deliberative}) and open-source local models (STAIR~\citep{zhang2025stair}, both SFT and DPO-3, and STAR-1~\citep{wang2025star}).
+We also report results of the Qwen2.5-7B-Instruct and DeepSeek-R1-Distill-Qwen-7B to highlight ARMOR’s improvement.